-ENG 225: ENGLISH LITERATURE SURVEY.
-Major authors and works in English literature from its beginning through the early twentieth century.
-Required of all English Majors.
-Prerequisites: 101-102 or 103-104, ENG 201 or 205 as prerequisite or co-requisite, and ENG 210.CREDIT: THREE SEMESTER HOURS.
+ENG 212: AFRICAN AMERICAN LITERATURE II.
+This course will examine the literature of African Americans in its historical and aesthetic context and expose students to works spanning from Realism to the Postmodernist era.
+Required of all English majors.
+Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, ENG 210, and ENG 211.
+CREDIT: THREE SEMESTER HOURS.